These are the most common questions Elf Stacy receives about Santa and Letters.

 We ship USPS first class mail for the lowest rates possible.
 The shopping cart will calculate shipping in the checkout process before payment is made.

 Almost!
 We do take a vacation once in awhile and when we do we'll post a note on the home page.
 The most notable time that we are closed is during the holidays.
-We only accept orders up until December 15th each year.
-We need time to celebrate with our families too!
+Since Elf Stacy must travel to the North Pole to help out Santa Claus, we only accept orders up until December 3rd each year.
 Please place your Christmas and Hanukkah orders as soon as possible (October and November are the best months to do so).
-Orders that come in after December 15th usually do not get processed until after the first week of the new year.
+No orders are accepted between December 4th and January 1st each year.

 The surprise insert in the Santa, Tooth Fairy, and Easter letters is usually a bookmark, tattoo, sticker, origami, Good Boys and Girls Club membership card, or other flat holiday-themed object.
 Cupid letters usually contain a valentine.